-- In managing noise specifically related to vehicle traffic, effort should be directed at: - Minimising individual vehicle engine, transmission, and bod noise/vibration.
-This is achieved through the implementation of a equipment maintenance program to maintain road surface regularly to repair potholes etc. - Keep all roads well maintained and avoid steep inclines or decline to reduce acceleration/brake noise.
-Avoid unnecessary equipment idling. - Minimising the need for trucks/equipment to reverse.
-This wi reduce the frequency at which disturbing but necessary revers warnings will occur.
-Alternatives to the traditional reverse 'beepe alarm such as a 'self-adjusting' or 'smart' alarm could b considered.
-These alarms include a mechanism to detect the loca noise level and automatically adjust the output of the alarm is s that it is 5 to 10 dB above the noise level near the movin equipment.
-The promotional material for some smart alarms doe state that the ability to adjust the level of the alarm is of advantag to those sites 'with low ambient noise level' Invalid source specified.
-When reversing, vehicles should travel in a directio away from NSR's if possible.
-Where possible, other non-routine noisy activities such a construction, decommissioning, start-up, and maintenance should be limited to day-time hours.
-A noise complaints register must be kept.
-Provision of general notices to the community in the form of notice boards indicating blast times and dates.
-As the site or activity is near NSRs, equipment and methods to b employed should be reviewed to ensure the quietest availabl technology is used.
-Equipment with lower sound power level must be selected in such instances and vendors/contractor should be required to guarantee optimised equipment desig noise levels.
-As far as is practically possible, sources of significant noise shoul be enclosed.
+- Keep all roads well maintained and avoid steep inclines or declines to reduce acceleration/brake noise. - Avoid unnecessary equipment idling. - Minimising the need for trucks/equipment to reverse.
+This will reduce the frequency at which disturbing but necessary reverse warnings will occur.
+Alternatives to the traditional reverse 'beeper' alarm such as a 'self-adjusting' or 'smart' alarm could be considered.
+These alarms include a mechanism to detect the local noise level and automatically adjust the output of the alarm is so that it is 5 to 10 dB above the noise level near the moving equipment.
+The promotional material for some smart alarms does state that the ability to adjust the level of the alarm is of advantage to those sites 'with low ambient noise level' Invalid source specified. - Where possible, other non-routine noisy activities such as construction, decommissioning, start-up, and maintenance, should be limited to day-time hours. - A noise complaints register must be kept. - Provision of general notices to the community in the form of notice boards indicating blast times and dates. - Equipment and blast methods to be employed should be reviewed to ensure the quietest available technology is used.
+Equipment with lower sound power levels must be selected in such instances and vendors/contractors should be required to guarantee optimised equipment design noise levels. - As far as is practically possible, sources of significant noise should be enclosed.
 The extent of enclosure will depend on the nature of the machine and their ventilation requirements.
-Pumps ar examples of such equipment.
-It should be noted that the effectiveness of partial enclosures an screens can be reduced if used incorrectly, e.g. noise should b directed into a partial enclosure and not out of it there should no directed into a partial enclosure and not out of it, there should no be any reflecting surfaces such as parked vehicles opposite th be any reflecting surfaces such as parked vehicles opposite th open end of a noise enclosure.
+Pumps are examples of such equipment. - Equipment should be sited as far away from NSRs as possible.
+Also: - Machines used intermittently should be shut down between work periods or throttled down to a minimum and not left running unnecessarily.
+This will reduce noise and conserve energy. - Plants or equipment from which noise generated is known to be particularly directional, should be orientated so that the noise is directed away from NSRs. - Acoustic covers of engines should be kept closed when in use or idling. - Doors to pump houses should always be kept closed.